GYANTINC/gyant-android-sdk/README.md

  For more details about theme configuration read [here](#theme-configuration).

-or, if you want to listen to messages sent by Gyant server or regiser a push token:
+or, if you want to listen to messages sent by Gyant server or register a push token:
 ```
 public class YourActivity extends AppCompatActivity
 	implements GyantOnPushTokenListener, GyantOnMessageListener {